-- 1. Do not approach the individual.
-Stay calm. - 2.
-Either notify campus security or have someone else do it. - Monitor individual from a safe distance or take cover if necessary. - 4.
-Notify other persons in the area. - 5.
-If possible, get a good description of the individual, vehicle, or weapon. - 6.
-Stay alert. - 7.
-If necessary, get away from the affected area. - 8.
-Do not take chances.
+- Do not approach the individual.
+Stay calm. - Either notify campus public safety or have someone else do it. - Monitor individual from a safe distance or take cover if necessary. - Notify other persons in the area. - If possible, get a good description of the individual, vehicle, or weapon. - Stay alert. - If necessary, get away from the affected area. - Do not take chances.